andrewdr14/claims_fraud_detection/README.md

 On a CLI: python app.py

-Once running, your terminal will display a local URL (e.g., `http://127.0.0.1:8080/`).
+Once running, your terminal will display a local URL.
 Open this URL in your browser to:
 - View the fraud detection analysis.
 - Compare model performance (Random Forest vs. XGBoost).
 - Review statistical analyses (policy holder counts; min, max, median, mean, standard deviation for key features).